 There are seven main galleries displaying the museum’s automobile collection.
 Each gallery reflects a different piece of the story the museum tells.
 In addition to these galleries, there are restored Auburn Automobile Company offices along with technology, art, and design exhibits.

 The Auburn Cord Duesenberg Automobile Museum presents a new exhibit titled Duesenberg: The Evolution of America’s Finest Motorcar.
-The exhibit opens September 1, 2020 and will be showcased in the Art Deco Showroom of the Museum.
+The exhibit is showcased in the Art Deco Showroom of the Museum.

 This exhibit includes a uniquely curated selection of eight Duesenberg vehicles and two engines that have never been seen together before.
 The exhibit comprehensively tells the story of the Duesenberg passenger vehicle and its evolution in all forms including the Model A, experimental Model X’s and Y, finally leading to the debut of the coveted Model J.